 At 6-foot-4 and 200 pounds, Danville (Calif.)
-Monte Vista standout quarterback Kyle Wright finished up his senior season with a second straight section championship.
+Monte Vista standout quarterback Kyle Wright continued what has been an outstanding season with another big win last Friday.

 Kyle Wright Interview